natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Using Spatially Explicit Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to assigning a single rating to a criteria for the given influence on a habitat or stressor, the model also allows for spatially explicit criteria to be used as an input.
-These are vector layers, where each feature may contain a separate rating for that particular area.
+As an alternative to assigning a single rating to a criteria that is then applied to the whole study region, the model allows for spatially explicit criteria to be used as an input.
+Spatially explicit criteria ratings can be used for any of the exposure or consequence criteria.
+For example, the user could differtiate between areas of high and low recruitment for a particular habitat or species within the study area.
+As another example, the user may have information on spatial variation in a human activity, such as density of fish in aquaculture pens which could influence the intensity rating of this stressor.
+The spatially explicit criteria are vector layers, where each feature may contain a separate rating for that particular area.
 (See the :ref:`hra-preprocessor` section for more information how how to prepare and use spatially explicit criteria within a complete model run.)

 Guidelines for scoring data quality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Risk assessment is an integrative process, which requires a substantial amount of data on many attributes of human and ecological systems.
 It is likely that some aspects of the risk assessment will be supported by high quality data and other aspects will be subject to limited data availability and high uncertainty.
 The user has the option of scoring data quality to put greater weight on the criteria for which confidence is higher in the calculation of risk (eq.
 2 and 3).
 We hope that by including the option to rate data quality in the model, users will be aware of some sources of uncertainty in the risk assessment, and will therefore be cautious when using results derived from low quality data.
 In addition, the information generated from this rating process can be used to guide research and monitoring effects to improve data quality and availability.
-If users do not have verified information on the data quality of a given criteria, they should use a 1 to indicate the lowest possible data quality score.
+We suggest the users first run the model with the same data quality score (e.g., 1) for all the criteria to determine if the overall patterns make sense based just on relationships between the stressors and habitats.
+Next, if users do not have verified information on the data quality of a given criteria, they should then re-run the model using a 2 or 3 to indicate lower and lowest possible data quality.

 For each exposure and consequence score, users can indicate the quality of the data that were used to determine the score on a sliding scale where 1 indicates a limited knowledge of the data quality, and anything above that would be seen as increasingly trustworthy data.